- Home

 Multi-Format Publishing

 Today, your customers need technical documentation in many formats, including print, PDF, HTML, e-books, and printed manuals.
-The requirements for each channel are very different, and the software you select should support the publishing channels you use today and in the future.
+The requirements for each channel are very different, and the software you select should support multi-format publishing for the channels you use today and in the future.

 Customization and Branding